when you find yourself in the Same Story again

 The Importance of Play and Psychoanalysis

 Recent calls to appoint a Minister for Play in the UK have sparked mixed reactions, some recognising the urgency of the issue, others responding with mild irony.
-At the heart of this proposal lies a growing concern: children today are playing less, and the neighbourhoods they grow up in are increasingly shaped by a lack […]
+At the heart of this proposal lies a growing concern: children today are playing less, and the neighbourhoods they grow up in are increasingly shaped by a lack of access to green spaces, playgrounds, and the freedom to roam.
+What struck me in listening to the discussions was how easily the importance of play is dismissed, as though it’s a luxury rather than something essential.
+In my work as a psychotherapist, I often […]

 A Psychoanalytic Approach to Therapy: Repetition, Symptom, Change.